-The Serocor Group is also a member of the Recruitment and Employment Confederation (“REC”).
+The Serocor Group is also a corporate member of the Recruitment and Employment Confederation (“REC”).

 Due Diligence and Supply Chains

-As part of the Serocor Group’s responsibilities, we ensure (either ourselves or through contractual obligations imposed on its suppliers or clients) that all workers engaged or employed for its own business purposes or supplied to its clients:
+As part of the Serocor Group’s responsibilities, we ensure (either ourselves or through contractual obligations imposed on our suppliers or clients) that all work-seekers engaged or employed for our own business purposes or supplied to our clients:

 In addition, we comply with our statutory and regulatory compliance obligations by imposing resilient internal processes and procedures.

-The Serocor Group expects suppliers to operate in an ethical, legally-compliant and professional manner and to promote the same high standards within their own supply chains, including maintaining appropriate policies and procedures to recognize, respect and protect the human rights of employees, temporary workers and contractors, suppliers and business partners.
-As part of a commitment to identify and address risks of modern slavery and human trafficking, we will continue to undertake due diligence to improve compliance throughout our supply chains.
+We expect and require our suppliers to operate in an ethical, legally-compliant and professional manner and to promote the same high standards within their own supply chains, including maintaining appropriate policies and procedures to recognize, respect and protect the human rights of employees, temporary workers and contractors, suppliers and business partners.
+As part of a commitment to identify and address risks of modern slavery and human trafficking, we will continue to undertake due diligence to improve compliance throughout our supply chain.